BulutTok/Ville-Products-Market-Analysis/README.md

 Data Sources and Methodology:
 Data Sources:
-• The analysis is based on [insert description of your data sources].
-The data was preprocessed and cleaned using Excel before being imported into Tableau.
+•  The data was preprocessed and cleaned using Excel before being imported into Tableau.

 Analytical Approach:
 • The visualization strategy utilizes comparative charts, trend analyses, and geographical mapping to provide a multi-faceted view of the market.